 When the diamonds are well-selected, the inclusions will never be seen with an unaided eye and they look just as good as higher clarity diamonds.

 1.05 Carat E-SI2 Very Good Cut Round Diamond

 Take a moment to study the images above.
 Would you believe me if I told you both images are of the same diamond?
 You might be wondering why the plot diagram only shows a total of 16 inclusions while the actual photograph of the stone shows numerous black inclusions across the entire diamond.

-Here’s another example of why viewing a photographs are crucial and why buying diamonds blind is a really bad idea.
-The stone on the left is eye clean while the one of the right looks really bad.
+Here’s another example of why photographs/videos are crucial and why buying diamonds blind is a really bad idea.
+The stone on the left is eye clean while the one on the right looks really bad.

 Even if 2 diamonds fall into the same clarity grade, it doesn’t mean that they will look the same.
 Does it shock you to know that both of these emerald cut diamonds are of SI2 clarity?
-And yet, the one on the right is clearly the worse choice due to the location/type of its inclusions.
+And yet, the one on the right is clearly the worse choice due to the location and nature of its inclusions.